cbrownstein-lambda/lambda-docs-mkdocs/docs/education/scheduling-and-orchestration/skypilot-deploy-kubernetes.md

   SKY_K3S_TOKEN: zPUlZGe4HRcy+Om04RvGmQ== # Can be any string, used to join worker nodes to the cluster
 ```

+!!! note

+    You can set `accelerators` to a different instance type, for example,
+    `A100:8` for an 8x A100 instance or `H100:8` for an 8x H100 instance.

 Create a directory in your home directory named `.lambda_cloud` and change into
 that directory by running: